 8) Page Experience

 Slow, cluttered, or intrusive pages are less likely to be cited.
+Google AI prefers fast pages, clean layout, and no aggressive pop-ups.

 9) Reputation Signals